-Turn on your gas & get the kettle on.
-Your Campervan has a gas bottle under the sink behind the tambour door.
+Turn on your gas & get the kettle on. (or open the wine that was chilling in your fridge on route) Your Campervan has a gas bottle under the sink behind the tambour door.
 Turn the knob to the left to open & right to close.
 If the gas does run out just ask at the campsite & they can swap your bottle for a full one for around £18.
 The twin hob burner is easy to ignite with the small button next to the gas control.

 Don't forget to spin the seats 360 so you can all dine together.
-Rhubarb has both driver & passenger seats that spin round & Grape's bench seat also spins right round.
+Rhubarb has both driver & passenger seats that spin round & Berry & Grape's bench seats also spin right round.